-6. Maintains the upper-level web pages of the Employee Development and Performance website and ensures that training resources are kept current and available online.
+6. Maintains the upper-level web pages of the Organizational and Talent Management website and ensures that training resources are current and available online.

-8. Contributes to the effective operation of the Employee Development and Performance area by coordinating projects and programming with both internal and external educational units.
+8. Coordinates projects and programming with both internal and external educational units.

-9. Helps to ensure the proper utilization of the staff development budget by preparing purchase requisitions, verifying expenditures, reconciling accounts for payment, maintaining accurate budget records for reference, and producing reports.
+9. Helps to ensure the proper utilization of the functional budget by preparing purchase requisitions, verifying expenditures, reconciling accounts for payment, maintaining accurate budget records for reference, and producing reports.

 10. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-11. Maintains competency and professional currency through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant Director of Human Resources, Employee Development and Performance.
+11. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the supervisor.

 12. Contributes to the success of the Office of Human Resources by performing other duties as assigned and assisting in other Human Resource areas as needed.